mxjeonsg/luna-project/README.md

   * Lua

 ## What are the plans for this software towards the future?
-As of Tuesday, October 1st 2024 concerns, the planes are:
+As of Tuesday, November 12th 2024 concerns, the planes are:
+- Create the logo. lmao
+- Create an actual page.
+(The current in [frontend](src/frontend) is provisional.)
 - Adding secondary functionability in Lua
 - Add image/video/gif support
   - Use Face(R) bruh(TM) compression method